adnan1975/probuy-product-intelligence/database-design-notes.md

-# ProBuy PriceSense — Database Design Notes
+# ProBuy probuy-product-intelligence — Database Design Notes

 ## 1. Purpose
 This document defines the relational database schema for the PriceSense platform.